What does a Buyers' Agent do?

 How to become a Buyers' Agent?

-- Study the real estate market to understand trends and property values.
+- Study the real estate market and property types.

 How long does it take to become a Buyers' Agent?